 Reject or Irrelevant are legitimate negotiation options where allowed but their excessive use is discouraged.
-A negotiation is considered complete when the responder has sent the key value pair even if the value is "Reject", "Irrelevant", or "NotUnderstood.
-Sending the key again would be a re-negotiation
+A negotiation is considered complete when the acceptor has sent the key value pair even if the value is "Reject", "Irrelevant", or "NotUnderstood.
+Sending the key again would be a re-negotiation and is forbidden for many keys.